 There are two major versions of PicoBB with rather different properties:

-Either of these major versions may be on either a Pico or a Pico W. The latter introduces the possibility of providing wireless networking.
+Either of these major versions may be on boards with or without a CYW43 wirless chip.
+The CYW43 introduces the possibility of providing wireless networking.
 The builds which include network support have slightly less memory available to BASIC.
-It is possible to run either a with or without networking build on either a Pico or Pico W, although clearly networking will only actually work with a network enabled build on a Pico W.
+It is possible to run either a with or without networking build on either a board with or without the CYW43 chip, although clearly networking will only actually work if the CYW43 is presentW.

-As well as the four builds resulting from Console / GUI and with / without networking there a a number of compilation options to enable or disable features giving a large number of potentially different builds.
+As well as the four build options resulting from Console / GUI and with / without networking there a a number of compilation options to enable or disable features giving a large number of potentially different builds.
 For build instructions see the README.md file in the repository.
 This documentaition mostly assumes using one of the four major builds.

 Programming the PicoBB console builds requires a connection from a host computer.
 This may be over USB, in which case the Pico appears on the host as a USB serial port.
 Alternately a 3.3v serial UART connection may be used, in which case the Pico transmits on pin 1 (GPIO 0) and receives on pin 2 (GPIO 1).
 It is important that an RS232 or 5v serial connection is NOT used, as the higher voltages will damage the Pico.